RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 This is the simplest way to run Platypus, specifying only the names of the input BAM file and input reference files, and the output VCF file.
 Variant calls will then be outupt to a file called `variant_calls.vcf`.

 * The input bam file should follow the `BAM format <http://samtools.github.io/hts-specs/SAMv1.pdf>`_ and should contain mapped reads sorted by genomic coordinate.
 Platypus has been tested using BAM files produced by `Stampy <http://www.well.ox.ac.uk/project-stampy>`_ and `BWA <http://bio-bwa.sourceforge.net>`_, but should also work with other short read aligners.
-The BAM index file (.bai) should also be present in the same directory; this can be created using `Samtools <http://www.htslib.org>`_.
+The BAM index file (.bai) should also be present in the same directory, and should have the same name as the BAM file, with ``.bai`` appended, e.g ``data.bam`` and ``data.bam.bai``.
+The index file can be created using `Samtools <http://www.htslib.org>`_.

 ********************